 How blessed I am that my business is also one of my great passions.
-But isn’t that one of the of this lifetime – to combine our work and passion?
-I think it is for me.

-I have been making dreads since way back in the late 80′s when it was all about backcombing and wax, superglue (yep) or the dreaded dread perm.
+I have been making dreads since way back in the late 80′s when it was all about backcombing and wax, superglue (yep) or the horrid dread perm.
 For me it was backcombing and wax – yes, I admit it.
 And back then I also did loads of the African-style braids with extensions.
 I was always doing something with someones hair.

-There was a very popular salon in Sydney back then (I wont mention any names), and the owner had somehow heard about me.
-He rang me one day asking if i would come to Sydney (I was in Melbourne at the time) and teach him how to make dreads and do braids with extensions without using glue.
+There was a very popular salon in Sydney back then (I won't mention any names), and the owner had somehow heard about me.
+He rang me one day asking if I would come to Sydney (I was in Melbourne at the time) and teach him how to make dreads and do braids with extensions without using glue.
 YIKES!
 I said no. I was very protective of my backcombing and wax method!!!!!

 I eventually moved to Byron Bay (back when it was still full of hippies and pretty chilled) and I began to make dreads part-time under the name ‘Dreadlocks Byron Bay’.
 My ‘part-time’ soon became full-time and I changed my trading name to ‘For The Love of Locs’.
 I still love this name very much and use this line often.
 The problem was that no one seemed to understand what ‘For The Love of Locs’ meant, and people would constantly ask me what the signage on my car was about.

 Then, a few years later, I moved into a converted shed about 20 ks north of Byron Bay.
 My home soon became known as ‘the shed’ and people would ask “Are you dreading from the shed today?”
 And so a name was born.